legoraft/legoraft.github.io/_drafts/hypnos-v2.md

 updated: 2025-10-02 18:05:00
 ---

 My computer suddenly broke down a few weeks ago.
 Even though it was six years old, this was quite unexpected and kind of annoying.
-The main problem was that my computer would turn on, the RGB on the motherboard would glow, but I wouldn't get any display output.
+The main problem was that my computer would turn on and the RGB on the motherboard would glow, but I wouldn't get any display output.
 Simple problem, the GPU died.
 I ordered a new GPU (an Intel Arc B580 I was eyeing already) and waited till the next day for it to arrive.

 The next day, I installed the new GPU, booted the computer up and...
 Still nothing.
-Seems like it isn't a GPU issue.
+It seemed like it wasn't a GPU issue.
 I tried swapping PCIe slots, but nothing worked.
 I dreaded this already, as I do _have_ an extra AM4 CPU, but it was installed in my NAS.
-This would mean turning off my NAS, pulling out the chip, reinstalling it in my main rig and have my NAS not functional during that time.
+This would mean turning off my NAS, pulling out the chip, reinstalling it in my main rig _and_ have my NAS not functional during that time.
 This would really suck, but because I was out of options, I took out the CPU, installed it and the display turned on.
 Nothing else seemed broken and my boot drive was also working.
-This meant that the CPU was (probably) dead.
+This meant that the CPU was (most likely) dead.

 ## Fixing or rebuilding